Wilson's plastic-free tennis ball packaging

 Wilson Sporting Goods seized this opportunity to pioneer tennis balls that rely less on a pressurized core, which in turn enabled them to redesign their packaging, reducing waste generated by plastic containers.
 They approached BillerudKorsnäs with a challenge: Design an environmentally-friendly container to accommodate their innovative tennis balls.

 Wilson has a long history with professional sports.
 The company was founded in the 1910s and has grown from a locally-owned manufacturing company based in Illinois to a worldwide producer of high-quality sporting goods (still headquartered in Illinois).
-Since 1978, it has been the official and exclusive ball brand for the U.S. Open.
+Since 1978, Wilson tennis balls have been the official and exclusive ball brand for the U.S. Open.

 Tennis balls have seen little innovation in the last several decades.
 Since the mid 20th century, regulation tennis balls have been made from rubber shells covered in felt and filled with pressurized gas.